grubeben/194.077-Applied-Deep-Learning/README.md

 ## Classes and files

+1. Agents and training

   1. **a2cgent_discrete.py**
     - holds _Agent()_ class
     - with methodes to define NN architecture
     - and itt's related functions (call, value/action)
     - loss functions
   2.  **train-discrete.py**
     - holds _Session()_ class
     - initiates environment
     - holds train() and test() methods
     - point of interaction for user to set options for _Agent()_-object initialization

-* policy-saving and -loading
+    - policy-saving and -loading
   2.  **discrete.ipynb**
     - showcase for discrete-action-space a2c-agent
     - based on **1.,2.**
     - holds convergence analysis for different agent configurations
   2.  **continuous-cartpole-env.py**
     - holds a custom CartPole environment with continuous action-space forked from [here](https://gist.github.com/iandanforth/e3ffb67cf3623153e968f2afdfb01dc8) and adapted such that the render() method integrates with the newest gym= 0.23

+2. Utils

   2.  **training-discrete/** **training-continuous/**
     - hold (pretrained) models
     - store training data (rewards, losses) for TensorBoard visualisation

   2.  **obs-samples/** **theory/**
     - holds sample-space data for 'CartPole-problem' that can be used for state normalization
     - holds some links to related articles and work I find useful

 ---